loiclabache/RogerLabache_2023_LanguAging/README.md

   al. 2020](https://doi.org/10.1002/hbm.24839).
   - The file `Atlas/language_memory_atlas.nii.gz` contains the
     `Volumetric` Language-and-Memory atlas (in MNI ICBM 152 space).
-  - The file `Atlas/language_memory_atlas.txt` contains a full description of each Language-and-Memory areas.
-The first column *abbreviation* corresponds to the abbreviation of each region.
-The second column *region* is the anatomical labels of each regions.
-The third column *hemisphere* is the location of the region in the left or right hemisphere.
-The fourth column *index* corresponds to the index of each region that is used in the `NIfTI` file.
-The fifth column *vol_vox* corresponds to the number of voxels in each region.
+  - `Atlas/language_memory_atlas.txt`: text file containing a full description of each Language-and-Memory areas.
+The first column *Abbreviation* is the abbreviation of a region.
+The second column *Region* is the full anatomical label of a region. *Hemisphere* refers to the cerebral hemisphere to which a region belongs (“L” for left, “R” for right). *Function* indicates if a regions process language (“L”), memory (“M”), or language and memory (“LM”). *Index* is the index of each region that is used in the `NIfTI` file.
-    Finally, the MNI coordinate (columns *xmm*, *ymm*, and *zmm*) of each regions centroid is provided.
+    *Number of Voxels* is the number of voxels of each region for the 2mm version of the atlas.
+The MNI coordinate (columns *Xmm*, *Ymm*, *Zmm*) of each regions centroid is also provided.

 <p align="center">
 <img src="readme_files/LuM.gif" width="50%" height="50%" />